arebee/Bing-wallpapers-x-plat/README.md

 platforms.
 While I haven't tested on Linux, it has worked on one user's machine. :-)
-1. Can use an alternate (unofficial) source of image metadata by specifying `-useJsonSource` on the command line.
-The official `xml` endpoint supports the last 14 days.
+1. Can use an alternate (unofficial) source of image metadata by specifying `-FromAlternateSource` on the command line.
+The official Bing endpoint supports the last 15 days, the unofficial endpoint has over 1000 entries.
 1. A script (`update-imagemetadata.ps1`) that uses [ExifTool](https://exiftool.org/)
 to update the image metadata in the source files to reflect the metadata in the feed.
-The images don't include them, strangely.
+The downloaded images don't include them, strangely.
     1. ExifTool is available for MacOS and Windows, but not Linux.
-    1. This script uses the information in the JSON endpoint source.
+    1. This script uses the information in both the Bing API and the JSON endpoint source.
+The Bing API has more detailed descriptions.
-1. Renamed script and paramaters to be more vernacular PowerShell.
+1. Renamed script and paramaters to be more idiomatic PowerShell.
+1. Now supports -WhatIf.
-1. Updated to export functions using a Module manifest.
+1. Updated to include a Powershell Module manifest.

 ### Added Parameters